ShreeKeshavan/Email-Password-Authentication--Python/README.md

         - Example: sherlock@gmail.com, nothing@yahoo.in
     - Should not contain "." immediately after "@"
         - Example: my@.in
-    - Should not start with special characters or numbers
+    - Should not start with special characters or numbers.
         - Example: 123#@gmail.com
 - Password:
-    - Must be between 5 and 16 characters in length
+    - Must be between 5 and 16 characters in length.
-    - Must contain at least one special character, one digit, one uppercase, and one lowercase character
+    - Must contain at least one special character, one digit, one uppercase, and one lowercase character.

 ## Stage 2: Data Storage